 Many pilots today – in our booth at Sun ‘n Fun and on Facebook and Twitter – have asked about whether or not the Stratus and ForeFlight Mobile support traffic.

 Firstly, Stratus does receive the traffic stream.
-However, ForeFlight Mobile does not to display it, and here’s why:
+However, ForeFlight Mobile does not to display it (edit: as of version 5.1 it DOES show traffic, see notes above), and here’s why:

 You’re flying along and an aircraft passes by.
 No alert.
 Another aircraft passes by, no alert.
 Then another, and another, and another.
 No alerts.
 Occasionally, you get an alert.
 But for the most part, day in and day out, traffic passes by, no alerts.
 In pretty short order, you lose confidence in your portable ADS-B “traffic” system.